Towards detailed tomography of high energy heavy-ion collisions by $\gamma$-jet: Model introduction and analysis method

-Since the production cross section of $\gamma$-jet is quite small especially for large transverse momentum, the $\gamma$-jet production with $p_{T}^{\gamma}\sim$ 60 GeV/c is triggered in order to increase the simulation efficiency.
-The triggered events are sampled with the experimental measured prompt photon $p_{T}$ spectra eventually~\cite{Grabowska-Bold:2012gza,Chatrchyan:2012vq}.
-Three prompt photon production processes are taken into account, including $q+\bar{q}\rightarrow g+\gamma$, $q+\bar{q} \rightarrow \gamma+\gamma$ and $q+g \rightarrow q+\gamma$~\cite{Sjostrand:1993yb}.
-The kinetic cuts are chosen as CMS experiment did.
+The kinetic cuts for the analysis on $\gamma$-jet transverse momentum imbalance are chosen as CMS experiment did~\cite{Chatrchyan:2012gt}.
 The transverse momentum of photon is required to be larger than 60 GeV/c ($p_{T}^{\gamma} >$ 60 GeV/c) and its pseudorapidity is within a mid-rapidity gap of 1.44 ($|\eta^{\gamma}|<1.44$).
 An anti-$k_{t}$ algorithm from the standard Fastjet package is made use of to reconstruct the full jet~\cite{Cacciari:2011ma}.
-Jet cone size is set to be 0.3 (R=0.3) , $p_{T}$ of jet is larger than 30 GeV/c ($p_{T}^{jet} >$ 30 GeV/c) and pseudorapidity of jet is within a mid-rapidity gap of 1.6 ($|\eta^{jet}|<1.6$).
-The jet background is locally estimated within a pseudorapidity strip $\Delta\eta<1.0$ and removed in jet reconstruction in Pb+Pb collisions.
+Jet cone size is set to be 0.3 ($R$=0.3) , $p_{T}$ of jet is larger than 30 GeV/c ($p_{T}^{jet} >$ 30 GeV/c) and pseudorapidity of jet is within a mid-rapidity range of $|\eta^{jet}|<1.6$.
+A pseudorapidity strip of width $\Delta\eta$=1.0 centered on the jet position, with two highest-energy jets excluded, is used to estimate the background (``average energy per jet area"), which is subtracted from the reconstructed jet energy in Pb+Pb collisions.
 Both jet energy scale and jet efficiency corrections, which are obtained by embedding triggered p+p into non-triggered Pb+Pb events, have been applied for each jet.
+The $\gamma$-jet-triggered events are weighted with the experimental measured prompt photon $p_{T}$ spectra eventually~\cite{Grabowska-Bold:2012gza,Chatrchyan:2012vq}.